elasticspoon/personal_site/_posts/2025/04/10/2025-04-10-Playwright.md

 end
 ```

-Add the dependencies to your CI (we run everything in Docker thus it was a one liner):
+### Add the dependencies to your CI

+We run everything in Docker thus it was a one liner.

 ```sh
 yarn run playwright install --with-deps chromium-headless
 ```

+Congrats!
+You now have Playwright set up.
+Before we discuss the various
+breaking changes a quick aside.

 ## An Aside on Faster Tests